HigherOrderCO/Kind/DOCUMENTATION.md

-Formality also has [Self Types](http://homepage.divms.uiowa.edu/~astump/papers/fu-stump-rta-tlca-14.pdf), which allow it us to implement inductive datatypes with λ-encodings:
+Formality also has [Self Types](http://homepage.divms.uiowa.edu/~astump/papers/fu-stump-rta-tlca-14.pdf), which allow us to implement inductive datatypes with λ-encodings:

 syntax | description
 --- | ---